-Index Terms-6G, Beamforming, Imaging, Integrated Communications and Sensing, ICAS, Localization, Positioning, Sensing, Terahertz, THz Communications, THz channels
+Index Terms-6G, Beamforming, Imaging, Integrated Communications and Sensing, Positioning, THz Communications

-I. INTRODUCTION
+I. Introduction

-ODAY, the fifth generation (5G) mobile networks are still in the way of being massively deployed worldwide [1], but both academia and industry have shifted their focus to the next-generation technologies, commonly referred to as the sixth generation (6G) [2].
-A collection of research groups, standardization bodies, regulatory organizations, and government agencies [3] has initiated a variety of programs to discuss the 6G vision [4] and develop key technologies [5], as we will elaborate later in Sec.
-II-A. To support disruptive applications, such as virtual and augmented reality [6], Internet of Things [7], Industry 4.0, connected and autonomous vehicles [8], and yet-to-be-conceived use cases like Metaverse, holographic-type telepresence [9], Tactile Internet [10], digital twin [11], full immersiveness [12], multi-sense experience, and blockchain [13], 6G requires significantly stringent performance, e.g., hyper rates on the order of terabits-per-second (Tbps) [14], ultra-reliability, near-zero latency, and massive connectivity density, far beyond what its predecessor can offer [15].
+ODAY, the fifth generation (5G) of mobile networks are being deployed [1].
+Meanwhile, both academia and industry have shifted their research focus to the next generation of communications technologies, which are commonly referred to as the sixth generation (6G) and are officially named by the International Telecommunication Union - Radiocommunication (ITU-R) as International Mobile Telecommunications for 2030 (IMT-2030) [2].
+Several research groups, standardization bodies, regulatory organizations, and government agencies [3] have initiated a variety of programs to discuss the 6G vision [4] and to develop key technologies [5], as we will elaborate in Sec.
+II-A. To support disruptive applications, such as virtual and augmented reality [6], Internet of Things [7], Industry 4.0, connected and autonomous vehicles [8], and yetto-be-conceived use cases like Metaverse, holographic-type telepresence [9], Tactile Internet [10], digital twin [11], full immersiveness [12], multi-sense experience, and blockchain [13], 6G requires significantly stringent performance, e.g., hyper rates on the order of terabits-per-second (Tbps) [14], ultra-reliability, near-zero latency, and massive connectivity density, far beyond what its predecessors can offer [15].